innopolis-devops/labs/README.md

 When the tag appears in the repo, workflow will build the image and push it to docker hub.

+Note that the tag must belong to some branch in GitHub otherwise the job will fail.

 ## Rust 🦀 memory-safe 🛡️ blazing fast 🚀 implementation

 Rust implementation together with corresponding `RUST.md` is located in `app_rust` folder.